 Cause of runners knee

-The knee is a complex structure, which is very sensitive.
-Numerous factors can play a role in runner’s knee, including:
+The knee is a complex structure, which is very sensitive and many factors can play a role in runner’s knee, including:

 Symptoms of runners knee

-Treatment is determined by the exact problem triggering the knee pain, which is usually nonsurgical.
+To treat runners knee it is important to know the exact problem triggering the pain, which is usually nonsurgical.

 • First-aid: Stop doing any action that triggers knee pain.
 This probably means stopping any running or jumping.
 Make use of the RICE formula: Rest, Ice, Compression and Elevation.

-• Reconditioning: After resting the knee up until the pain and swelling decrease, you may require reconditioning to regain full range of movement, strength, power, endurance, speed, agility, and coordination.
-Your chiropractor may prescribe a physical exercise program to normalise the freedom and strength of thigh muscles, or recommend cross-training exercises that emphasise stretching the lower extremities.
+• Reconditioning: After resting the knee until the pain and swelling decreases, you may, in fact, need reconditioning to regain full range of movement, strength, power, endurance, speed, agility, and coordination.
+Your chiropractor may prescribe a physical exercise program to normalise the freedom and strength of thigh muscles or recommend cross-training exercises that emphasise stretching the lower extremities.
 Your chiropractor will also advise you on resuming running along with other athletic activities.

-• Taping: Other nonsurgical treatments involve taping the kneecap or utilising a special brace for knee support during sports participation.
+• Taping: Other nonsurgical treatments involve taping the kneecap, or similarly utilising a special brace for knee support during sports participation.
 Special shoe inserts (orthotics) may often be prescribed to help relieve the discomfort.